Data Governance, Streaming Operations, Security

 Field-level masking obscures sensitive data based on rules.
 A policy might mask credit card numbers for all consumers except payment processing services, or hash email addresses for analytics while providing plaintext to customer communication systems.

 Access control policies define who can produce to or consume from topics.
-Combined with authentication and authorization mechanisms like SASL and ACLs, these policies enforce principle of least privilege, ensuring services access only the data they need.
+Combined with authentication and authorization mechanisms like SASL (Simple Authentication and Security Layer) and ACLs (Access Control Lists), these policies enforce principle of least privilege, ensuring services access only the data they need.

 Operational Policies